inoftrobinson/AI-Workshop_City-of-Science-and-Industry_November-2019/README.md

-### Code for the 2019 november workshops's at the City of Science and Industry.
+### Code for the 2019 november AI workshops's at the City of Science and Industry in Paris.

 ---